Wei1234c/Broccoli/notebooks/demo/Broccoli_readme_en.md

 - Mechanism of Celery
   - Celery operates in a producer/queue/consumer paradigm.
 It is used with some suites (eg RabbitMQ, Redis...) which follow the [AMQP](https://www.amqp.org/) protocol.
 The mechanism is described in details in the [Celery documents](http://docs.celeryproject.org/en/latest/getting-started/index.html).
 Please also refer to [this]( Https://www.vinta.com.br/blog/2017/celery-overview-archtecture-and-how-it-works/) easy-to-understand articles.
 - Canvas is one of Celery's cores
   - Celery provides a sub-module called [Canvas](http://docs.celeryproject.org/en/latest/userguide/canvas.html).
-Through Canvas it's easy to organize tasks into workflow and dispatch it all at once to workers for processing.
+With Canvas it's easy to organize tasks into workflow and dispatch it all at once to workers for processing.
 The client only needs to wait for the final result.
 I was very curious and interested in its souce code.
 - Project goal:
   - Therefore, the goal of this project was set as: Creating a package, with which we can, in a Celery-Canvas fashion, dispatch tasks to an ESP32 cluster for processing.